Leanne Wood

 Leanne Wood (born 13 December 1971) is a Welsh politician who served as the leader of Plaid Cymru from March 2012 to September 2018, and served as a Member of the Senedd (MS) from 2003 to 2021.

 Born in the Rhondda, she was elected to the then National Assembly for Wales in 2003, representing South Wales Central until 2016, when she was elected for Rhondda.
 She lost her seat to Welsh Labour at the 2021 Senedd election.

-Ideologically, Wood identifies as a socialist, republican and proponent of Welsh independence.
+Ideologically, Wood identifies as a socialist, republican and prominent supporter of Welsh independence.
 She was the first female leader of Plaid Cymru and the first to learn Welsh as an adult, rather than being brought up speaking Welsh.

 Early life

 Wood was born in Llwynypia Hospital on 13 December 1971, the daughter of Jeff and Avril (née James) Wood.
 She was brought up and still lives in the nearby village of Penygraig.
 She was educated at Tonypandy Comprehensive School (now Tonypandy Community College), and the University of Glamorgan (now the University of South Wales).